-Are you fully aware of your legal responsibilities when caring for a Vulnerable Adults?
+Are you fully aware of your legal responsibilities when caring for Vulnerable Adults?

-A one day intensive training programme, which examines the key legal issues that arise when providing care for vulnerable adults including accountability, proper recording, capacity, consent, restraint, DNR’s, wardship applications and Powers of Attorney, among others.
+This one day intensive training programme examines the key legal issues that arise when providing care for vulnerable adults including accountability, proper recording, capacity, consent, restraint, DNR’s, wardship applications and Powers of Attorney, among others.

 A central theme of the training includes in-depth discussion of the legal and ethical dilemmas presented by the issue of capacity and its assessment in the delivery of care and treatment to the vulnerable adult.